murphysean/movie-night/templates/email-activity.md

  {{.Movie.Title}} @ {{.Showtime.Local.Format "3:04PM"}} in {{.Screen}} with {{.Votes}} votes
 {{end}}

 Make sure you get your votes in.
-Visit https://www.murphysean.com/movie-night/vote" to get your votes in.
+Visit {{.UrlPre}}vote" to get your votes in.